allyhoward/micb475/agendas/agenda_week8.md

 ## Agenda

-1. go over the project proposal
+1. Go over the project proposal
+2. What are next steps?
+How should we structure the next part of this project?

 ## Meeting Minutes